DrDonk/OC4VM/recovery-maker/README.md

 The .vmdk file is the only one needed for VMware.
 The .dmg and .chunklist files are the orginal files downloaded from Apple and can be removed if not needed.

+Occasionally you may get this error:

+`ERROR: "HTTP Error 403: " when connecting to http://osrecovery.apple.com/InstallationPayload/RecoveryImage`

+Just re-run the command and it should work.

 ## Acknowledgements
 This tool wraps several other great open source commands.
 Thanks to the authors of those tools.